Start Here

 What I write about

-My work tends to revolve around several recurring themes:
+My writing tends to revolve around several recurring themes:

 • Side Effects/Externalities: Actions taken to achieve a goal can create new opportunities and costs, or externalities, for players.
 This helps new players learn the game and maintains a state of flow.

-• Foreshadowing: For a game to feel fair, players need to know what to expect next, or at least believe that they could have known in principle.
+• Foreshadowing: Games feel fairer when players know what might happen next, or at least feel they could have figured it out.

 • Nonlinear Rewards: Our brains are wired to pay attention when rewards greatly exceed our expectations.
 Leveraging this bias greatly improves the appeal and replayability of games.